namasterohith/git-batcher/README.md

 ## Usage

+- Run `npm i` from the project root to intall all the dependencies.
 - Set configuration in `src/config/repos.js`.
-- Run `npm run clone` from the project root to create all cloned repositories.
+- Run `npm git-batcher clone` from the project root to create all cloned repositories.
-- Run `npm run merge` from the project root to perform merge/reset etc., on all cloned repositories.
+- Run `npm git-batcher merge` from the project root to perform merge/reset etc., on all cloned repositories.

+### Additional Helpers

 - Use `scrapGitLabRposDetails()` helper to scrap repository details from GitLab group page.

+## Requirements

+- Git
+- Node.js